 Psychology Club (PsyClub)

 Founded in 1987, PsyClub is run entirely by Northeastern undergraduate psychology majors.
 Throughout the year, they stage events, run programs, and invite speakers to address the undergraduate student body.
 Meetings are typically held on Wednesday evenings, with free dinner provided by the Psychology Department.
+Leadership roles in the club include: president, Vice President, a public relations liaison, and secretary.
+The faculty advisor is Prof. William Sharp.

 A sampling of recent PsyClub Events: